 It is very difficult to define effective length technically. “ The upper quartile of a numerical length which is determined by making an arbitrary construction of a representative simple.
-This upper quartile length is called effective length of fibres”.
-In this arbitrary construction the fibres eliminated are shorter than half of the effective length.
+This upper quartile length is called the effective length of fibres”.
+In this arbitrary construction, the fibres eliminated are shorter than half of the effective length.

 (Mode-Mean) = 3(Median-Mean)

 Median is the particular value of length above and below which exactly 50% of the fibres lie.

 The complete sample analysis procedure can be divided into the following steps:

 The sample preparation is a very important task during the evaluation of fibre length.
 The representative sample is divided into 4 parts.
 Sixteen small tufts are taken from each corner at random of 20 mg. in size.
 Now all the tufts are reduced to half four times.
 These tufts are discarded, the fibres are parallelized and straightened alternatively with the help of left and right hands.
 Thus sixteen tufts from each corner are obtained.
 Now, these sixteen tufts are combined together.
 Each set of sixteen tufts is combined separately.
 Thus four new tufts are obtained.
 Each new tuft is divided into four parts again.
 One tuft from each group is combined together.
 Thus sixteen tufts are converted into four new tufts.
 A quarter of each new tufts is taken and combined together.
 Now we get the final tufts of cotton fibres for testing.
 20 mg. of cotton is taken for testing from final tufts.
 This method of sample preparation is known as the zoning technique.